Unit 2 - Practice Quiz

 C. The ban on foreign media

-D. The dominance of local media over global media
+D. The complete destruction of local culture

 36 Which theory focuses on the 'Political Economy' of the media?